Austrian data activist's suit against Facebook gets 25,000 plaintiffs

 Under Austrian law, a group of people may transfer their financial claims to a single person - in this case, Schrems.
 Legal proceedings are then effectively run as a class action.

-Austrian law is generally favourable to data privacy, but Schrems is also seeking injunctions under EU data protection law at the court in Vienna.
+Austrian law is generally favorable to data privacy, but Schrems is also seeking injunctions under EU data protection law at the court in Vienna.

 Schrems already has a case involving the social network pending at the European Court of Justice in Strasbourg, France.